bezmoradi/tutorials/go/control-structures.md

 }
 ```

-Unlike the previous example where `something` was accessible only inside the `if` block, the `isEven` variable is accessible within our control structure; in other words, it's accessible both inside the `if` and `else` blocks and if we want to use it outside those blocks, we'll get compilation error.
+Unlike the previous example where `something` was accessible only inside the `if` block, the `isEven` variable is accessible within our control structure; in other words, it's accessible both inside the `if` and `else` blocks but still if we want to access it outside those blocks, we'll get compilation error.

 ### Comma OK Idiom